I Quit Watching TV Over 7 Years Ago–And Here’s What Happened

 A TV fast has allowed me to learn more about myself and what I like/dislike.

 Not only has giving up on TV allowed me to pursue self-study in other areas, but it has also allowed me to delve deep within me to find out what it is that I want to do most in life.
-I just stopped working at a factory months before and was at a crossroads in terms of my career, not knowing in which direction to head.
+I’d just stopped working at a factory months before, and was at a crossroads in terms of my career, not knowing in which direction to head.
 However, giving up on TV has allowed me the solitude and quiet to be able to solidify my hopes and dreams so that I could pursue a clear path to my dreams.
 Giving up TV has allowed me to do this and so much more.

 During this time, I’ve also discovered a new pleasure: audiobooks.
 Prior to my TV fast, I tended to think of audiobooks as a quite boring way of consuming books.
 Why?
 Because I hadn’t had much experience with them, believe it or not.
 I’ve been a lifelong lover of books and learning but had never really seriously listened to books on audio, until then.
 In five months, I was able to consume over thirty books in various categories.
 I felt as if I learned quite a bit.
 It was at that point that being in a TV fast didn’t seem so difficult, and in fact I began to fall deep in love with the idea.

 In addition, I no longer feel that I have to watch a particular show.
-Before, I used to worry about having missed a programming, and that feeling would linger throughout the entire day.
+Before, I used to worry about having missed a program, and that feeling would linger throughout the day.
 True, I did have the ability to record the shows, but this was always for me and added hassle that I never bothered with to take care of.
 And so, if I didn’t watch the show when it first came on, then I missed it entirely.

 What’s The Strangest Thing I Noticed After Not Watching TV?